 Little hands are so sweet!
 I wish they could stay that little for longer.
 One way to capture the precious memory of their tiny hand is to make an ornament keepsake.
 Every year at Christmas you will be reminded of how little they were.
 In this post, we are sharing a simple salt dough mitten ornament and recipe.
-Since you will most likely have dough leftover, you could also make an adorable mistletoe footprint ornament or a footprint reindeer ornament.
+Since you will most likely have dough leftover, you could also make an adorable footprint reindeer ornament.

 *This post contains Amazon affiliate links to the products mentioned.
 Please read our full disclosure policy here.